lukajaa/school-obsidian/Community Ecology.md

 If p is reduce, h is increased which reduces v, which increases n.
 This creates an alternating effect of increase and decreases.

 # Disturbance
+>A disturbance is an event that changes the organism makeup of an ecosystem, supporting the **non equilibrium model** because disturbances are constantly changing communities.
+## Intermediate Disturbance Hypothesis
+Moderate levels of disturbance create more diversity than either small or high levels.
+This is because high levels of disturbance totally shatter ecosystems and small levels of disturbance often only harm certain groups, allowing other existing groups to take over, thereby reducing diversity.
+### High levels of disturbance
+High levels of disturbance, such as natural forest fires, can also be beneficial in healing an environment

+## Ecological Succession
+Ecological succession is when a disturbed area's existing community is replaced by a set of new species, and then another, and then another.
+### Types
+**Primary Succession** occurs when species start to replace an area that was left totally bare **Secondary Succession** occurs when an existing community is cleared by something that leaves the soil intact

+## Human Disturbance
+Human activities such as trawling, deforestation, agriculture, and industry are the main drivers of ecosystem disturbance nowadays

+# Biogeographic Factors
+>The area and latitude of communities are two other factors that influence an ecosystem
+## Latitudinal Gradients
+There are multiple reasons why the tropics have more diversity:
+1. The tropics have had to "start over" less due to them being less impacted by ice ages and warming
+2. The tropics have a longer growing season
+3. Evapotranspiration
+### Evapotranspiration
+Evapotranspiration is a metric of solar radiation, temperature and water availability.

+## Area Effects
+### Species-Area Curve
+All other factors being equal, the larger and area is the more species it will have, likely due to a higher number of microclimates

+## Island Equilibrium Model
+The number of species immigrating and emigrating from an island will eventually reach an equilibrium, decided by the size of the island and its distance from the mainland
+### Factors
+- Large Islands will have higher rates of immigration because they have a bigger area
+- Small Islands will have higher rates of extinction because they have less resources
+- The more species on an island, the higher the extinction rate because of competition
+- Islands closer to the mainland will have higher rates of immigration